Kursula/FeatureGraph/README.md

 ## Animal face graph notebook
-This notebook shows simple example how to construct a graph based on image feature vectors and how to do some fun and probably useless things with it.
+This notebook shows simple example how to construct a graph based on image feature vectors (from ResNet-50) and how to do some fun and probably useless things with it.
 Total approx. 70 images of dogs, horses, ducks and cats were used to create the example.